KnapsackPro/docs.knapsackpro.com/_posts/2020-11-05-how-to-merge-simplecov-results-with-parallel-rails-specs.md

 This approach can also be easily ported over to other CI providers by simply changing the `artifact push` and `artifact pull` commands to S3 or another CI specific artifact upload command.

 I hope this article was useful to you.
 Let me know if you have any questions or feedback.
-If you liked this post, please share it on social media and <a href="https://twitter.com/jesalg">follow me on Twitter!</a>
+If you liked this post, please share it on social media and <a href="https://twitter.com/jesalg" rel="nofollow noopener" target="_blank">follow me on Twitter!</a>